v6d-io/v6d/README.rst

 in PyTorch.
 Finally, the performance of the model is evaluated.

-On a single machine, although pandas and PyTorch are two different systems targeting different tasks.
-Data can be shared between them efficiently with little extra-cost, with everything happening end-to-end in a single python script.
+On a single machine, although pandas and PyTorch are two different systems targeting different tasks, data can be shared between them efficiently with little extra-cost, with everything happening end-to-end in a single python script.

 .. image:: https://v6d.io/_static/vineyard_compare.png
    :alt: Comparing the workflow with and without vineyard